caitlinanderson099/caitlinanderson099/README.md

 ## Hey There! :cowboy_hat_face:
-I'm Caitlin, a Web & UX Design student at Yoobee Colleges, with a passion for web design and development.
+I'm Caitlin, a Web & UX Design graduate from Yoobee Colleges, with a passion for web design and development.
 I really enjoy designing and creating innovative solutions which I can bring to life through code.

 ## What do I do?
 ### Frontend